Purpose of these procedures

 All public officials have a responsibility to familiarise themselves with these procedures so they are aware of what a public interest disclosure is, what action to take if they suspect wrongdoing, how disclosures will be handled and the protections available should they report suspected disclosable conduct.

 If a potential discloser wishes to make a disclosure about another agency or department, the potential discloser should make that disclosure to the relevant agency or department.
 Further guidance can be sought from the Commonwealth Ombudsman’s website: www.ombudsman.gov.au.

 Further advice on the role of public officials can be sought from the Conduct and Ethics Unit at email@example.com.

 The Secretary has specific responsibilities that include establishing PID Act procedures, investigating and providing reports on disclosures and ensuring that appropriate action is taken in relation to recommendations arising from an investigation.

-The Secretary has delegated all of his powers and functions under the PID Act to the First Assistant Secretary, Corporate Management Division.
+The Secretary has delegated all of his powers and functions under the PID Act to the Chief People Officer, Corporate Management Group (CPO CMG).